laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

 ### Changes:
 - Player levels shows actual, beyond 60
 - Adds (+2) aux. slots to ANY envirosuit - does not show in specs, but will appear on planet.
-- All slot stack sizes changed to 100 (except Salt, Charcoal and Paints - increased to 1,000, Fiber to 500)
+- All slot stack sizes changed to 500 (with a few exceptions)
 - Adds The Following Workshop Kits, under "Pete's Kits" menu group in the Workshop:
   - "Pete's Basic Loadout Kit" - Workshop item under new Menu called "Pete's Kits" - Contains the following:
     - ST-700 Arms Armor